domenkozar/liberate-me/README.md

 # Contributing

-- all configuration should be done in libme.json.sample and include commented example that ships with this repository
+- all configuration should be done in `libme.json.sample` and include commented example that ships with this repository
 - name of the backend needs to match config subsection
+- test coverage

 # TODO